AlexTechnic/AlexTechnic/README.md

 I'm Alex (Oleksii), and I'm from Kyiv, Ukraine.

-I'm all about industrial mechatronics and automation.
+I'm all about technical things, electrical, industrial mechatronics and automation,

-Specializing in textile manufacturing and other industrial equipment.
+specializing in textile manufacturing and other manufactoring lines industrial equipment.

 I work and collaborate as a freelancer / self-employed specialist / hobbyist.

-Currently I'm studying
+Currently (2024) I'm studying

 - Computer Science at GoIT University (a branch of Woolf University)